g-jgreen/documentation/content/usage/waylay_engine_programming.md

 From this simple example, we see how often we use AND in the sentence to express OR relation.

-In waylay, we have come up with simple abstractions for CPT, which we call gates and we define three types of CPT tables, which we call gates: `AND`, `OR` and `GENERAL`.
+In waylay, we have come up with a simple abstractions for CPT, which we call gates and we define three types of CPT tables:

+* `AND`,
+* `OR`,
+* `GENERAL`

 First two gates (`AND`, `OR`) **somewhat resemble Boolean Logic**, even though there are quite some differences to what people might expect: